Sacred Scripture

 • Goal is a God who is a "donor of blessings and goods" for personal desires.

-• Worship is done through the predominant exercise of one faculty (Gnana, Bhakti, or Karma)—without synthesis (yoga).
+• Worship is done through the predominant exercise of one faculty — Gnana, Bhakti, or Karma — without synthesis (yoga).

-Suddha Sankhya (The Unitary Vision)
+Suddha Sankhya

-• Has a unitary vision (Eka Bhāva).
+• Has a unitary vision (Eka Bhāva) — everything is and comes from Brahman.

 • Worships the Supreme God; all knowledge, devotion, and acts are directed to Him.

-• Practices Bhavana (Concept of Unity) daily.
+• Practises Bhavana (Concept of Unity) daily.
+Ref: II-13, XII-7, VII-4, XVIII-9, XX-20.

-— Daily exercise of the Suddha Sankhya disciple
+Daily exercise of the Suddha Sankhya disciple — The Concept of Unity (Bhavana)

 Trigunas' Influence on Human Faculties